v4iv/theleakycauldronblog/src/pages/blog/how-to-sync-child-transforms-of-a-gameobject-with-pun2.md

 }
 ```

-Now let’s use an **array** of these **structs** to hold the received data from the stream, instead of setting it right when it’s received.\
+Now, let’s use an `array` of these `structs` to hold the received data from the stream instead of setting it right when it’s received.\
 \
-We’ll also ensure this array is filled at start with the initial positions of these transforms.
+We’ll also ensure that this `array` is populated at the start with the initial positions of these `transforms`.
 We don’t want any goof-ups.
-We are dealing with **structs** here, not **classes**. **Struct** references- when they are not initialized in code - take up **default values** which can screw up our calculations.
+Since, we are dealing with `structs` here, not `classes`, `struct` references(when they are not initialized in code) take up `default values` which can screw up our calculations.

-Once we have the data - we can lerp to the **network** positions - instead of snapping to them.
+Once we have the data — we can `lerp` to the network positions, instead of snapping to them.

 ```csharp
 using UnityEngine;